Holiday in the Lesachtal

 Despite its steep slopes, camping is also possible in the Lesachtal.
 Panorama Camping Lesachtal, Klebas 30, 9653 Klebas, Austria offers 50 pitches and is open from mid-May to mid-October.
 Panorama Camping Lesachtal is located above the outdoor pool.
 There is a via ferrata and a forest adventure site nearby.

 Lesachtal Camping is also available in Maria Luggau.
-The Gasthof Luggau campsite is located on two terraces on the south side of the Gail valley, Maria Luggau 34, 9655 Maria Luggau, Austria.
+The campsite of the Gasthof Luggau, Maria Luggau 34, 9655 Maria Luggau, Austria, is located on two terraces on the south side of the Gail valley.
 It is in the middle of nature and is therefore a good starting point for hikes.
-Kayaking and rafting are available on the Gail whitewater river.
-The pool on the campsite is certainly more child-friendly.
+Kayaking and rafting are possible in the whitewater river Gail.
+The pool at the campsite is more child-friendly, however.
 There is also a playground and a barbecue area.

 Do you like to travel by motorhome?